What if school looked like…

 A Network visitor will get the most out of their visit to Springhouse if they are immersed in the learning environment for at least two days.
 The following are aspects of this environment that visitors can expect to experience during their stay:

 Learning at Springhouse is interdisciplinary, experiential, and rigorous.
-During their time at Springhouse, learners are offered experiences in the following areas:
+During their time at Springhouse, learners experience the following:

-- Three (3) Community Internship Program presentations each year
+- Three (3) Celebration of Learning Days each year

 - One (1) Community Presentation Night each year

-To learn more about Springhouse’s unique curriculum design and to view a daily schedule, visit https://www.springhousecommunityschool.org/curriculum.
+To learn more about Springhouse’s Day School and to view a daily schedule, visit https://springhouse.org/day-school-program/.

-At Springhouse, staff, as well as participants in our adult residency program, learn alongside the teens enrolled in the 7th-12th grade program.
+At Springhouse, staff, as well as participants in our adult certificate program, learn alongside the teens enrolled in the Day School program.
 Course facilitators approach learning with as much curiosity as the learners, and they actively incorporate local community members, experts, and organizations/businesses into course activities.
 All who are involved with Springhouse see learning as a lifelong process and acknowledge that we all have something to learn from each other.

 Singing and Dancing at Springhouse

-The school week begins and ends with an all-school sing, and both teens and adults at Springhouse dance at least twice a week together (This type of dance is not technical, and no prior dance experience is required).
+The school week begins and ends with an all-school sing, and both teens and adults at Springhouse dance at least once a week together (This type of dance is not technical, and no prior dance experience is required).
+These community practices fortify us so we can live more joyfully and continually respond to the world and its needs with courage and compassion

-Springhouse is located just outside of the town of Floyd on about 11 acres of mostly forested land that is home to gardens, a large barn, and the main school building, which overlooks the lush Appalachian mountain landscape.
+Springhouse is located just outside of the town of Floyd on about 11 acres of mostly forested land that is home to gardens, wooded trails, learner-built outdoor classrooms, a large barn, and the main school building, which overlooks the lush Appalachian mountain landscape.

 Living Arrangements and Travel

-Floyd is a small town (under 500 residents in the town center) nestled in the Blue Ridge Mountains in southwestern Virginia.
+Floyd is a small town (under 500 residents in the town center; roughly 15,000 people live in the county) nestled in the Blue Ridge Mountains in southwestern Virginia.
 It has a rich Appalachian culture and is the home of the Friday Night Jamboree at the Floyd Country Store where people from all over the world gather to experience old-time music, flat-footing (a style of dancing), and southern hospitality.
 Over the years, Floyd has become a home to many artists and artisans, families interested in homesteading, and a range of farms and agricultural businesses.
 The sense of community here is strong.

 The closest airport and Amtrak station are in Roanoke, which is about 45 minutes from the town of Floyd.
 Please contact the host family and Springhouse about arranging transportation to and from the airport/station; this is not guaranteed but likely.

 Network visitors should complete the Network Student Information form and return it to their home school Network Advisor.
-All learners from 7th through 12th grade are welcome, especially if they are interested in experiencing a school that is doing things differently.
+All learners ages 13-28 are welcome, especially if they are interested in experiencing a school that is doing education differently.

 All visits are individually arranged throughout the school year for the duration of two days to two weeks depending on the visitor’s preference and availability.
-Please note that all Springhouse 7th-12th graders will be out in the community participating in internships on Thursdays; all Springhouse 10th-12th graders will be out at internships on Tuesdays.
-See Springhouse’s School Calendar for dates during which Springhouse is not in session or away on Experience Week trips.
+Please note that all Springhouse learners participate in the Apprenticeship Program on Thursdays and are at placements both on and off campus.
+See Springhouse’s School Calendar for dates during which Springhouse is not in session or away on All-School Trips.

 |Title:||Head of Curriculum Design|